danibaxx/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  - Middleware and routing

 - [ ] Describe Middleware?

+  - A function that has access to the homies (request and response) and also the next function within the req/res cycle.
+Middleware can do certain tasks like executing code, making changes to the request and response objects, end the cycle and go into the next middleware stack.

 - [ ] Describe a Resource?

+  - Is an object with a type associated with data and relationship to other resources that operate with corresponding CRUD methods.

 - [ ] What can the API return to help clients know if a request was successful?

+  - Status code of 200 and a message stating it was successful.

 - [ ] How can we partition our application into sub-applications?

+  - By using custom middleware that can extend Express without needing to modify the actual code.

 ## Minimum Viable Product